thayol/unalike/setup_help/README.md

 ## IRC Authentication

-- Copy "/setup_help/account.php" to "/account.php" OR create a new file and write "<?php" to its first line.
+- Copy `/setup_help/account.php` to `/account.php` OR create a new file and write `<?php` to its first line.
 - Get your IRC details from the [Bancho IRC Setup][osu-irc-url] page and copy the contents from the slightly darker box to the file.
-Make sure to keep the first line as "<?php" only.
+Make sure to keep the first line as `<?php` only.

 ![irc-details](img/irc_details.png)